OunissiDhiaEddine/LexiQuete/readme.txt

 eveything here is a prototype material and not for actual IRL use thank you

-sex

 for the team :
-current used libs : docx (pip install python-docx)
+current used libs :

+docx   (pip install python-docx) prettytable   (pip install prettytable)